Roger Wolcott (Massachusetts politician)

 Roger Wolcott (July 13, 1847 – December 21, 1900) was a Republican lawyer and politician from Massachusetts.
-He was Lieutenant Governor of Massachusetts from 1893 to 1897, becoming Acting Governor in 1896 upon the death of Governor Frederic T. Greenhalge.
-He was elected governor in his own right in 1897, serving until 1900.
+He was the 36th lieutenant governor of Massachusetts from 1893 to 1897, becoming acting governor in 1896 upon the death of Governor Frederic T. Greenhalge.
+He was elected the 39th governor of Massachusetts in his own right in 1897, serving until 1900.
 He was a leading figure in the Young Republican Club, which revitalized the Massachusetts Republican Party in the 1890s.

 Early years

 Roger Wolcott was born in Boston, Massachusetts on July 13, 1847.
 He was the son of Joshua Huntington Wolcott (1804-1891) and Cornelia (Frothingham) Wolcott, and was descended from Connecticut Founding Father Oliver Wolcott.
 His father was a successful businessman, having long been associated with the textile firm of A. & A. Lawrence.
 Roger Wolcott was first educated at a private school in Boston.
 After his older brother was killed in the American Civil War, the family traveled to Europe, visiting England, Switzerland, and France, during which Wolcott continued his studies.

 Upon the family's return to Boston Wolcott entered Harvard College as a sophomore, graduating in 1870.
 He then attended Harvard Law School, graduating in 1874, and was admitted to the Suffolk County bar the same year.
 He married Edith Prescott on September 2, 1874; she was the great-granddaughter of Colonel William Prescott.
 The couple spent a year-long honeymoon in Europe.